DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-Builder-Pattern.md

 layout: post
 title: Builder Pattern
 bigimg: /img/path.jpg
-tags: [creational pattern, design pattern, clean code]
+tags: [Creational Pattern, Design Pattern]
 ---

 In this article, we will introduce about Builder pattern.
 It's very helpful when we want to create complex objects in our program.